TobiD-S/BMI-Calculator/README.md

 # BMI-Calculator
-A web based BMI Calculator App, using HTML, CSS and vanilla JavaScript.
+A web based BMI Calculator App.
+Made using HTML, CSS and vanilla JavaScript.